Hawaiian Sugar Planters' Association: History

-HSPA now operates under the name Hawaii Agriculture Research Center (HARC).
-HSPA's and HARC's archives are kept at HARC's office.
+During the 1980s, competition from high-fructose corn syrup led to a significant decrease of cane production in Hawai, despite the Association's struggle to get protectionist legislation in the US.

 A significant project undertaken by HSPA was to archive Hawaii's sugar company records.
 Between 1983 and 1994, archivists hired by HSPA received and processed records from dozens of sugar companies and related entities.
 The archival collection, now called the HSPA Plantation Archives, was donated to the University of Hawaii at Mānoa Library.
+The National Wildlife Research Center Archives also holds HSPA records in its collections.